Matthew Batista is an Experiential Design Director at Asterisk Group.

 Walk the world of a visitor environment established by map, and learn how the methodologies of successful maps were developed by a leading modern map designer.
 This course will also show how leading map designers are redefining the way maps are used in the environment.

-This pack is designed for those working on transportation projects that require the management of information in complex facilities and multi-modal hubs.
+What you will Learn: This pack is designed for those working on transportation projects that require the management of information in complex facilities and multi-modal hubs.
 Case studies for Airports, Train Stations, and Mass Transit systems are covered from both an information design, and experience design perspective from experts in this area of practice.
 The Collections materials are suitable for an advanced level design professional.